What are the colours of Périgord?

 Hello, thank you for all this information

-We plan to visit your beautiful region at the end of October, beginning of November.
+We plan to visit your beautiful region in late October, early November.

-What is the climate like at this time?
+What was the climate like at the time?
 Are the castles and gardens open to the public?

-What are the precautions to take, the things to take into account to make the most of your stay?
+What are the precautions to take, the things to consider to make the most of this holiday?

 1. Perigord.com